mrsarm/fq/README.md

 	-------------------------
     Size: 12 - Number of symbols: 9

-The frequencies are sorted from the highest to the lowest, and in case two bytes have the same frequency they are sorted "alphabetically".
+The symbols are sorted from the highest to the lowest frequencies, and in case two bytes have the same frequency they are sorted "alphabetically".